Juicing on a Budget (& What to do with Leftover Juice Pulp)

 I’ve heard that high quality juicers are so efficient the leftovers are not worth anything beyond the compost bin.
 However, my Hamilton Beach juicer (affiliate link – because it’s still a great appliance.
 But definitely check the thrift stores, where I found mine) makes no such claims.

-I either use the rest immediately, refrigerate it, or freeze it for later.
+The rest of the leftover pulp (the mushy, sweet stuff) we either use immediately, refrigerate it, or freeze it for later.

-Here are 5 ways you can use the leftover pulp:
+Here are 5 ways you can use that leftover pulp:

 This is one of the most subtle uses.
 I simply add 1/4-1/2 cup pulp to the dough while I knead it.
 The fiber mixes right in, and the flavors blend up beautifully during baking.
 You can’t even tell the bread has vegetables in it.